 The vast rock walls tower dizzyingly above you on both sides of a breathtakingly deep gorge that splits the jagged limestone pinnacles – so deep that it supports varying microclimates.
 This most dramatic of routes is the Cares Gorge.

 The maritime limestone pinnacles, dramatic gorges and verdant valleys of the Picos make for wonderful walking country - many believe the best in Spain.
 Though relatively small in area, they contain many unexpected challenges and delights.
 Uninterrupted waves of pristine beech and oak forests stretch over hills and mountain ridges creating a rich green landscape, capped by the famous peaks of the Picos.
 The flora and fauna, Celtic language and unique traditions make this an exotic corner of Western Europe.

-A free day allows enjoyment of Santander’s sandy beaches or there is the possibility of taking local taxis from Posada de Valdeón to sightsee in one of Spain’s unsung gems, the city of León.
+A free day each week allows enjoyment of local walks or a day of rest and exploring the towns we are staying in.
+There may be the possibility of taking local taxis from Posada de Valdeon to sightsee in one of Spain’s unsung gems, the city of León.
 With its majestic cathedral, the mausoleum of the First Spanish Kings and a fine building or two by Gaudí, there is much to explore.